 A high-quality geography education should inspire in pupils a curiosity and fascination about the world and its people that will remain with them for the rest of their lives.
 Teaching should equip pupils with knowledge about diverse places, people, resources and natural and human environments, together with a deep understanding of the Earth’s key physical and human processes.
 As pupils progress, their growing knowledge about the world should help them to deepen their understanding of the interaction between physical and human processes, and of the formation and use of landscapes and environments.
 Geographical knowledge, understanding and skills provide the frameworks and approaches that explain how the Earth’s features at different scales are shaped, interconnected and change over time.
 (NC2014)

 WE CAN Provide teaching that develops knowledge and skills so children can learn and progress effectively

 In Year 1-6 Geography is taught in blocked units.
-In Reception, it is taught regularly under the People and Communities and the Natural World Early Learning Goals.
+In Reception, it is taught regularly under the Understanding the World area of Learning.

 The curriculum is planned so that children learn about the places closest to them first before expanding this to find out about places which are farther away.

 In the EYFS, children learn to observe their immediate surroundings describe similarities and differences and talk about changes they notice e.g. as the seasons change.
 They use pictures, books and sometimes maps to explore life in this country and other places.

 In Key Stage 1, children learn map making around school and the school locality.
 They work to understand the weather.
 They learn about the 4 countries of the United Kingdom and find out about Kenya.

 In Lower Key Stage 2, children complete fieldwork in the local area and find out about the geography of Birmingham.
 They complete a UK study and investigate Scandinavia.

 In Upper Key Stage 2, children find out about rivers.
 They learn about how natural resources are shared around the world.
 Children complete investigations into Brazil and South America and California in North America.